 Donor: Yellow Rose AMBUCS Size: 3.2 linear ft.

 | Collection 87: John Boyle Texas Stadium Files, 1960-1992

-Abstract: John Boyle served as Irving City Secretary and later represented the Texas Stadium Corporation.
+Abstract: John Boyle served as Irving City Attorney and later represented the Texas Stadium Corporation.
 Material relates to the financing and construction of Texas Stadium, 1966-1970, and the campaign to sell alcoholic beverages throughout the stadium, 1989-1991.
 Court cases; newspaper clippings; advertisements; publicity material; cost estimates; essential agreements; contracts; traffic; and land leases.